coreygirard/flywrench/advanced.md

         self.test = i
 ```

 It's important to note that during typical operation, it's not a problem to have multiple classes sharing the same cache, as there is (ideally) a one-to-one relationship between hashes and stored objects.
-This is likely one of those "when you need it, you'll KNOW" kind of things.
+This feature is likely one of those "when you need it, you'll *know*" things.

 ### Blacklists